The world of learning & development (L&D) is filled with jargon. For your convenience, we've collected many learning terms here.

 Similar to programming.
 Course authors assemble media components using a rapid authoring tool or authoring system to create an elearning or web course.
 Also see Rapid authoring tool.

 A software application used to create media-based learning content such as elearning courses.
-Authoring tools are used to create/build interactive elearning content that complies with industry standards (e.g., AICC, SCORM).
+Authoring tools are used to create/build interactive elearning content that complies with industry standards (i.e., AICC, SCORM).
 Some of the more popular authoring tools are Articulate, Captivate, Director, Toolbook, Lectora, Flash and DreamWeaver.
 An LCMS (Learning Content Management System) can also be used to author content.
 Also see Learning Content Management System and Rapid authoring tool.

 Graphical representation of a user, script, program or non-human system within a virtual world.
 Also see Virtual world.